eigerco/solana-spec/implementation-details.md

 * hashes of outdated values which were not insterted into `crds` (value with newer timestamp already exists, or value owner is not present in `crds`) are stored for future as `failed_inserts` to prevent peers to send them back

 #### Processing push messages
-* values not too old and not existing in `crds` are inserted, in case of some of the types values are additionaly stored in separate lists/maps:
+* fresh enough values and not existing in `crds` are inserted, in case of the types below values are additionaly stored in separate lists/maps:
   * `LegacyContactInfo` - node info and its shred version
   * `Vote` - votes
   * `EpochSlots` - epoch slots
   * `DuplicateShred` - duplicated shreds
-* in case value already exists in `crds` it is checked for duplication - if value has newer timestamp it is updated
+* in case value already exists in `crds` it is checked for duplication - if new value has a newer timestamp the existing one is updated
 * for each origin of the push message a list of its peers is checked - peers with too low stake will be [pruned](https://github.com/solana-labs/solana/issues/3214)
 * for each origin prune messages are generated and sent
 * push messages are broadcasted further to node peers - peers are randomly selected such that they have not pruned source addresses of the messages